KaunainKarmali/snakeGame/README.md

 ## Getting started
 * Clone the `git` repo
-* Run the game in the terminal with the command `python main.py`
+* Run the game in your terminal using the command `python main.py`